Dual Citizens, Adoptees, and Heritage Speakers

 Anyone who emigrated from Russia to the USA, even if by adoption, in 1992 or later, is still a Russian citizen unless specific steps have been taken to renounce the individual's citizenship.
 Children adopted from Russia remain Russian citizens until they are 18 years of age, at which point they can choose to renounce citizenship.
 In all cases, if no steps are taken to renounce citizenship, Russian citizenship is retained by default.

 Isn't it illegal to hold dual citizenship?

 Russian law does NOT forbid carrying US citizenship as well as Russian.
-Russia does generally require those seeking to acquire Russian citizenship to renounce other citizenships before taking Russian citizenship.
-However, those that hold Russian citizenship are not forbidden from taking other citizenships.
+While Russia does generally require those seeking to acquire Russian citizenship to renounce other citizenships before taking Russian citizenship, those that hold Russian citizenship are not forbidden from taking other citizenships.
 Children who qualify for Russian citizenship at birth may take that citizenship in addition to any others they qualify for.
-Russia does require their citizens, including those holding dual citizenship, to enter Russia on the basis of a Russian passport.
-Russian citizens may not receive a student (or any other) visa.
-It is illegal for a Russian citizen to enter Russia on a visa.

 I've traveled to Russia before on a visa.
 Surely I can do so again?